 If a burner on your gas range doesn’t light, it’s likely that you can fix the problem with one of the solutions we show here.
 We’re showing repairs to a range with an electronic ignition system and sealed burners (if your range clicks when the burner lights, it has an electronic ignition).
 For repair information on ranges with pilot lights and ranges with open burners, type “gas range repair” in the search box on this site.

 Before you undertake more-complex repairs, check for simple solutions.
 Be sure the gas range is plugged in and getting power.
 The oven light should come on when you open the door.
 Also check that the gas valve is open—it may have been turned off by accident.
+Learn how to fix your gas oven if it is not heating up.

 Clean the gas stove igniter and burner holes